 The O'Hare Modernization Program necessitated the replacement of wetlands at O'Hare International Airport that were small, isolated, and of poor ecological value.
 The CDA is restoring and enhancing nearly three times the wetland area affected requiring restoration at eight locations throughout the region.
 These sites connect to existing wetlands and will enhance their size, quality, and ecological function, multiplying the benefits of the wetlands restoration program several times over.
 Restoring wetlands will improve local water quality, absorb carbon dioxide, provide valuable habitat for wildlife, and connect people with nature.

-The CDA is committed to balancing the inevitable growth of the region with the responsibility we share to protect and care for our open spaces and natural resources for generations to come.
 The way we use land has a direct impact on whether rainwater stays in our region or travels far away.
 After the European settlement, farmers installed extensive drainage tiles to dry out their fields in order to extend the growing season.
 Drainage tiles are actually pipes that are placed underground to move water to ditches and streams.

 A key step to wetland restoration projects is to restore natural hydrologic processes by disabling drainage tiles.
 Water can then be stored in the ground for longer periods of time, helping to prevent flooding downstream.

 Wetland restoration projects play a significant role in fostering sustainable land use in urban settings by creating a balance of developed and open space.
 Healthy natural areas are largely self-sustaining, but in our fragmented landscape they need our continued stewardship and broad-based public support.